 As you can hear in the processed version, the frog sounds are clearly reproduced with full spatial information.
 In the background you can hear water splashing.

-mobile reception
+Mobile reception

 Both car radios and smartphones with built-in FM receivers reduce the stereo channel separation when the reception becomes poor to keep the audio SNR at a bearable level.
 An audio example with current car radios or smartphones can therefore unfortunately not demonstrate that the stereo channel separation can be maintained while at the same time improving the audio SNR.